Prototyping your Product Drawings

 Quality Control for your Product Prototype

-If you wish, our engineer can test or inspect your prototype to insure it was made to the specifications provided in the drawings before sending it to you.
+If you wish, our engineer can test or inspect your prototype to ensure it was made to the specifications provided in the drawings before sending it to you.
 Once you’ve completed the process of testing and market research at your end, our engineer can update your product’s drawings to reflect any necessary changes.
-If needed, we can get a quote to get a another prototype made, or, we can move on to the step of getting a quote to produce your product on a production basis in China.
+If needed, we can get a quote to get another prototype made, or, we can move on to the step of getting a quote to produce your product on a production basis in China.